-Finding: Covered entry areas are provided at each of the primary entrances for the dwelling units in compliance with this standard.
+Finding: The Hearings Officer notes that covered entry areas are provided at each of the primary entrances for the dwelling units.
+The Hearings Officer finds that the proposal is in compliance with this standard.

 (7) Roof-mounted mechanical equipment, other than vents or ventilators, shall be screened from ground level view.
 Screening shall be as high as the top of the mechanical equipment and shall be integrated with exterior building design.